florentpoujol/battlefield6_portal_tutorials/readme.md

 As of 12/10/2025, the SU57 doesn't spawn (it is also missing it's `VEH_` model).

 So far, I do not know how to have a UI where you select the vehicle from the deployment screen.
+See also the spawning vehicle from code below.

 ## Scripting